annahosanna/reactor-http3-experiment/README.md

 - QUIC supports SNI for virtual hosts.
 - My conclusions about this:
   1. The only way the scheme would not change is if http 1.1/2 were already using https, otherwise upgrade it to https first.
-  2. The HTTP3 server must serve the same endpoint and urls as the http 1.1/2 server
+  2. The HTTP3 server must serve the same hostname/cname and urls and use the same certificate as the non HTTP3 server
-  3. There are a few ways to request an upgrade to https.
+- There are a few ways to request an upgrade to https.
 An easy solution would be to use a 301 redirect.
 A 426 did not seem to work well.
 - `Alt-Svc` (RFC 7838) can have multiple values comma seperated and the hostname is optional (but not an `*` wildcard).
 - Example (max age defaults to 24 hours).
 Use http/3 and fall back to http/2; however check again when max age expires: `Alt-Svc: h3=":8443", h2=":8443"; ma=1`
-- I am not really sure why Alt-Svc allows a hostname or port to be specified, since it needs to be the same as the HTTP/2 URL,
 - Possible workflow: Client connects to port 80 and receives a redirect to https port 443.
 When it connets to `https://hostname:443/` the response then includes the `Alt-Svc` header `h3=":443"`, where hostname must be the same as one of the certificates subject alternative name.
 Both tcp:443 (traditional https) and udp:443 (quic) must use the same (valid) certificate.

 ## Question

-- HTTP3 is based on streams and uses HEADER and DATA frames.
-Frames can arrive out of order, which leads to the question what if the data frame number long_max + 1 is sent
-- What happens if frame numbers are repeated
-- Reactor HttpServer accepts ALPN negotiation; however, the documentation states that not all JDK 8 distributions support ALPN.
 - If there is a problem with the connection will browsers always fall back to http/2 or if there is an http/2 problem will it try http/3? (which could very easily be the case for roaming devices which may change ip address.)
 - If there is a missing web page/image will the browser fall back to http/2?

 ## Applications

-Web browsers have different ways of enabling http3 Test your browser at `https://quic.nginx.org/quic.html` which has provides js to make 3000 requests to unique URLs. (text/plain no data)
+Web browsers have different ways of enabling http3 Test your browser at `https://quic.nginx.org/quic.html` which provides js to make 3000 requests to unique URLs. (text/plain no data)

 See: `https://developer.mozilla.org/en-US/docs/Web/HTTP/Reference/Headers/Alt-Svc`